standard-for-public-code/community-implementation-guide-standard/criteria/document-maturity.md

 <!-- When we add these two above, we should also remove them from the standard -->

+### Codebase versions that are ready to use MUST only depend on versions of other codebases that are also ready to use.

-### A codebase SHOULD contain a log of changes from version to version, for example in the CHANGELOG.
+### The codebase SHOULD contain a log of changes from version to version, for example in the CHANGELOG.

 #### Examples

 * [OpenZaak CHANGELOG](https://github.com/open-zaak/open-zaak/blob/main/CHANGELOG.rst)

+### The method for assigning version identifiers SHOULD be documented.

+### It is OPTIONAL to use semantic versioning.